Rotifer: Anatomy

 Rotifers have bilateral symmetry and a variety of different shapes.
 The body of a rotifer is divided into a head, trunk, and foot, and is typically somewhat cylindrical.
 The trunk contains visceral organs, and often, sensory antennae.
 There is a well-developed cuticle, found everywhere except in the corona, which is secreted by a fibrous layer in the syncytial epidermis.
-This fibrous layer may be thick and rigid, made of giving the animal a box-like shape, or flexible, giving the animal a worm-like shape; such rotifers are respectively called loricate and illoricate.
+This fibrous layer may be thick and rigid, giving the animal a box-like shape, or flexible, giving the animal a worm-like shape; such rotifers are respectively called loricate and illoricate.
 Loricate fibrous layers are often composed of multiple plates or rings, and may bear spines, ridges, or other ornamentation.
 Certain species have superficial rings in the body wall imitating segments.
 Also, sub-epidermal muscles, which may be circular, longitudinal, or traversing the pseudocoel to the visceral organs.
 This large fluid-filled pseudocoel contains certain muscles and mesenchymal ameboid cells.
 Their cuticle is nonchitinous and is formed from sclerotized proteins.

 The two most distinctive features of rotifers (in females of all species) are the presence of corona on the head, a structure ciliated in all genera except Cupelopagis, and the presence of mastax.
 In the more primitive species, the corona forms a simple ring of cilia around the mouth from which an additional band of cilia stretches over the back of the head.
 In the great majority of rotifers, however, this has evolved into a more complex structure.

 Modifications to the basic plan of the corona include alteration of the cilia into bristles or large tufts, and either expansion or loss of the ciliated band around the head.
 In genera such as Collotheca, the corona is modified to form a funnel surrounding the mouth.
 In many species, such as those in the genus Testudinella, the cilia around the mouth have disappeared, leaving just two small circular bands on the head.
 In the bdelloids, this plan is further modified, with the upper band splitting into two rotating wheels, raised up on a pedestal projecting from the upper surface of the head.

 The trunk forms the major part of the body, and encloses most of the internal organs.
 The foot projects from the rear of the trunk, and is usually much narrower, giving the appearance of a tail.
 The cuticle over the foot often forms rings, making it appear segmented, although the internal structure is uniform.
 Many rotifers can retract the foot partially or wholly into the trunk.
 The foot ends in from one to four toes, which, in sessile and crawling species, contain adhesive glands to attach the animal to the substratum.
 In many free-swimming species, the foot as a whole is reduced in size, and may even be absent.
 Rotifers move by swimming with the coronal cilia and/or foot-assisted leech-like creeping.